-SCOPE KEY FINDINGS The review has considered the effectiveness of the controls in place around the management of firewall appliances.
-The firewall appliances are all CISCO appliances and are currently undergoing a tech refresh to replace older appliances Example testing indicated adequately and effectively. g indicated that the fir l effectively.
-Example testing indicated that the firewall infrastructure is being managed adequately and effectively. nanaged in Mission Critical and Business Critical order.
-The CISCO ASA 5505 devices are being replaced with ASA 5506X and the ASA 5510s are being replaced with ASA5512x appliances.
-Older firewall appliances with PSNP requirements. appliances are currentl uirements.
-Older firewall appliances are currently being replaced to remain compliant with PSNP requirements. compliant MATERIALITY The Intrusion related busines Prevention system is sprocedures being up The Intrusion Prevention system is being replaced by FireSIGHT, with related business procedures being updated to take account of the change.
-HT, with hange.
-Robust management of firewall appliances is critical to helping to ensure the security of the ICT network and the data hosted therein.
-Mission-critical resilient firewal Mission-critical and certain business resilient firewall infrastructure.
-Mission-critical and certain business-critical systems are protected by a resilient firewall infrastructure. ed by a OVERALL ASSURANCE ASSESSMENT ACTION POINTS Urgent Important Routine Operational SUBSTANTIAL Enveryor Enveryor 0 0 0 0
+- Example testing indicated that the firewall infrastructure is being managed Older firewall appliances are currently being replaced to remain compliant adequately and effectively. with PSNP requirements.
+The review has considered the effectiveness of the controls in place around the management of firewall appliances.
+The firewall appliances are all CISCO appliances and are currently undergoing a tech refresh to replace older appliances in Mission Critical and Business Critical order.
+The CISCO ASA 5505 devices are being replaced with ASA 5506X and the ASA 5510s are being replaced with - ASA5512x appliances. - The Intrusion Prevention system is being replaced by FireSIGHT, with related business procedures being updated to take account of the change.
+Robust management of firewall appliances is critical to helping to ensure the - Mission-critical and certain business-critical systems are protected by a resilient firewall infrastructure.

+Operational 0

+Routine 0

+Important 0

+Urgent 0